BrendanAC/FinalMicro/README.md

 Created by:
 Victor H. Brendan C.

-Objective: To create a working project that effectively uses the dual ADC, in conjunction with the analog jostick on the MSP4300G2553.
+Objective: To create a working project that effectively takes in dual input from an analog jostick, and uses that input with the ADC on the MSP4300G2553.

 The project will display a light on the 3x3 matrix that will correspond to the position of the joystick.